anwaldt/SC_Spat/README.md

 SC_Spat is a framework for real-time sound spatialization, based on SuperCollider.
 It combines different technologies and toolboxes, allowing an easy customization of rendering servers.
+This repository features several application-specific tools which may serve as templates for new projects.

 ## SuperCollider